paul-stahura/zest/README.md

 But here's a different question: **What if you could just... look at it?**

 Not prove it.
 Not derive it.
 Just **see it.** Watch it.
 Explore it.
 Like pointing a microscope at a drop of pond water and discovering an entire universe you didn't know existed.
+Like Galileo's telescope revealing moons around Jupiter that pure thought could never predict.

-**That's what Zest is.** A computational microscope (or telescope!) for the Riemann Zeta function.
+**That's what Zest is.** A computational tool for the Riemann Zeta function.
 You point it at different parts of the complex plane, you zoom in, you watch patterns emerge, take measurements, watch it in motion, and you see things that no amount of equation-staring would reveal.

 This tool was created by an engineer, not a mathematician.
 Someone who asked, "What if I could visualize this function the way we visualize anything else... interactively, in real-time, with modern computing power?"
 Someone curious enough to look, patient enough to build, and bold enough to share what he found.